sensu-plugins/sensu-plugins-mysql/README.md

 ### Security

-Rather than being lazy and giving it say the root user or another user that has root privileges you should create a new user with the minimum required permissions.
+In keeping with the principal of least privilege you should create a new user with the minimum required permissions.
 See the table below for minimum permissions for each check.

 | Check                                  | Permissions                                               |
 |:---------------------------------------|:----------------------------------------------------------|